 Black and White

-The Rotary Swing is very simple.
-We look at the swing very differently than your typical golf instructor.
-We're not trying to peddle yet another swing theory.
+The Rotary Swing approach is refreshingly simple.
+We examine the golf swing from a fundamentally different perspective than your typical golf instructor.
+We are not attempting to promote yet another swing theory.

-That would be completely pointless; in fact, that's the exact problem we're trying to solve.
+That would be entirely counterproductive — in fact, that is the exact problem we are committed to solving.

-There are far too many swing theories out there based on nothing more than personal preference and what somebody has found to work.
+There are far too many swing theories circulating throughout the golf world, based on nothing more than personal preference and what an individual instructor has found to work for themselves.

 Nobody is asking, "Is it the most efficient way?
-Is it the safest way to move?" but those questions have answers, and the answers are black and white.
+Is it the safest way to move?" but those questions have definitive answers, and those answers are black and white.

 We are concerned with the movements that create the swing plane and the club path.

 Which muscles contract?
 What bones and joints move?
-How are they designed to move?
+How are they anatomically designed to move?

-That's what creates the shape of the golf swing.
-That's what moves the golf club and puts us into optimal positions for an impact that is powerful, efficient, and safe for our joints and our muscles.
+That is what determines the shape of the golf swing.
+That is what moves the golf club and positions the body for an impact that is powerful, efficient, and safe for every joint and muscle group.
+To see how your own swing mechanics measure up against an elite standard, try a free AI swing analysis.

 - The facts of human anatomy as they pertain to movement in the golf swing, and